Amazon fires spark European rift at G7 over Mercosur trade deal | DW | 24.08.2019

 Read more: Amazon fires: Can international pressure help put them out?

-But Germany, a G7 member, has said that while it is concerned by the Amazon fires, scratching the trade deal would not be the "appropriate response" to what is happening in Brazil.
+But Germany, a G7 member, has said that while it is concerned about the Amazon fires, scratching the trade deal would not be the "appropriate response" to what is happening in Brazil.

 Fellow G7 member Great Britain lined up with Germany in wanting to keep the deal moving forward.
 Prime Minister Boris Johnson criticized Macron, saying, "There are all sorts of people who will take any excuse at all to interfere with trade and to frustrate trade deals, and I don't want to see that."